 - Sexual dysfunction

-Vivitrol must be administered by a healthcare professional due to the risk of serious injection site reactions.
-You should immediately report any of the following signs/symptoms at any of your injection sites:
+Vivitrol must be administered by a health care professional.
+You should immediately report any of the following signs or symptoms at any of your injection sites:

 - Intense pain